 PRIMARY ELECTION DAY is also used to determine nonpartisan races and county or city measures.
 In NONPARTISAN races, the winner is usually determined on the Primary Election Day.
 But, if no single candidate gets at least 50 percent of the vote , the top two victors will be on the ballot in the General Election.

 CANDIDATES APPEARING ON THE GENERAL ELECTION BALLOT:

-MAJOR PARTY candidates may also appear on the General Election ballot by paying a fee, petition or by party nomination.
-If a major party has a candidate on the ballot by other means, they can still run a write-in campaign.
+MAJOR PARTY candidates may also appear on the General Election ballot by paying a fee, petition, by party nomination or qualify by write-in in the primary.
+If a major party has a candidate on the ballot by other means, they can still run a write-in campaign in the General Election.

 MINOR PARTY candidates do not compete in the primary.
 Candidates are nominated at the Minor Party Convention, according to their by-laws, to run in the General Election.
 A minor party may nominate a major party candidate to represent their party in the General Election.

 NON-AFFILATE candidates can file for a place on the ballot by “independent elector” petition with a designated percentage of active voter signatures in their district, or by “assembly of electors” of at least 1,000 active voter signatures at one place within a 12 hour time frame.